-It was then on that same February 29, following that medical assessment and at the same venue that he was then to enlist.
-Arthur John Abbott was thereupon engaged...
-For the Duration of the War...at the daily private soldier's rate of a single dollar, to which was to be added a ten-cent per diem Field Allowance.
+On the day of that medical assessment, the same May 11, and at the same venue, Alphonso Boyd would enlist, and was engaged... for the duration of the war\...at the daily private soldier's rate of a single dollar to which was to be appended a ten-cent per diem Field Allowance.

-At the outset of the War, perhaps because it was felt by the authorities that it would be a conflict of short duration, the recruits enlisted for only a single year.
+\At the outset of the War, perhaps because it was felt by the authorities that it would be a conflict of short duration, the recruits enlisted for only a single year.
 As the War progressed, however, this was obviously going to cause problems and the men were encouraged to re-enlist.
 Later recruits - as of or about May of 1916 - signed on for the 'Duration' at the time of their original enlistment.

-Three days were now to pass before on March 3 there then came to pass, once again at the CLB Armoury on Harvey Road, the final formality of his enlistment: attestation.
-On that day he pledged his allegiance to the reigning monarch, George V, whereupon, at that moment, Arthur John Abbott became... a soldier of the King.
+Now only a further twenty-four were to follow before there then came to pass, once again at the CLB Armoury on Harvey Road, the final formality of his enlistment: attestation.
+On the twelfth day of May he pledged his allegiance to the reigning monarch, George V, at which moment Alphonso Boyd became... a soldier of the King.

-Private Abbott, Number 2201, would not now sail to the United Kingdom until a further and lengthy period of twenty weeks less two days had then elapsed.
+Private Boyd, Number 2745, would not now sail to the United Kingdom until a lengthy period of ten weeks less two days had then elapsed.
 How he was to spend this prolonged interval after his attestation appears not to have been documented.
-It may therefore be that he returned to work temporarily and/or was to spend time with family and friends in the Bonavista Bay community of Charlottetown - but of course, these conclusions are a little bit speculative and he may well have chosen to remain to be billeted and trained in the capital city.
+It may be that he was to return to work and to spend time with family and friends at his home in the Notre Dame Bay community of Tizzard's Harbour but, of course, this conclusion is a little bit speculative and he may well have chosen - or been chosen - to remain in barracks to be billeted and trained in the capital city\.

-A number of the recruits, those whose home was not in St. John's or close to the capital city, or those who had no friends or family to offer them board and lodging, were to be quartered in the curling rink in the area of Fort William in St. John's, a building which was at the time to serve as a barracks.
+\A number of the recruits, those whose home was not in St. John's or close to the capital city, or those who had no friends or family to offer them board and lodging, were to be quartered in the curling rink in the area of Fort William in St. John's, a building which was at the time to serve as barracks.

-It was to be the vessel SS Sicilian which would carry Private Abbott and his draft overseas.
+It was to be the vessel SS Sicilian which would carry Private Boyd and his draft overseas.
 Apparently it was a detachment two-companies strong, thus five-hundred Regimental personnel, that sailed from St. John's on July 19, 1916, in the company of a contingent of Newfoundland Royal Naval Reservists and some three-hundred civilian passengers since the vessel was on a scheduled commercial route from Canada to the United Kingdom.